Ai-Jani/about-blank/README.md

     - [Register as a new command](#setting---register-as-a-command)

 > [!WARNING]
 > The "New tab" feature relies on undocumented Obsidian behavior and may stop working in future versions.
 However, the command-related features should remain usable as it is designed independently.
+> See [MaintenanceReport](docs/MaintenanceReport.md) for compatibility with Obsidian versions.

 ## Features